 Otherwise, you need to throw them in the trash since once it loses their elasticity, there isn’t much you can do to fix that. ( Or is it?
 Let me know in the comments below!)

 Honestly, you don’t need a dedicated cleaning product to clean windows, toilets, floors, etc.

-You can make a simple DIY solution and replace all of your cleaning products.
+You can make a simple DIY solution and replace all your cleaning products.
 It makes everything easier, costs less, and preserves the planet.

-A super simple way to do it is: soak peals from a couple of oranges or lemons in a jar filled with white cleaning vinegar.
+A super simple way to do it is: to soak peals from a couple of oranges or lemons in a jar filled with white cleaning vinegar.